saulgray/developer-documentation/source/includes/guides/_supply.md

 ### Phase 5 - Advanced Topics

-In this phase we’ll explain how to handle Survey Groups, Recontact Studies, and Custom Qualifications
+In this phase we’ll explain how to handle Survey Groups, Recontact Studies, and Custom Qualifications.

 #### Survey Groups

-The [Show an Allocated Survey](#get-show-an-allocated-survey) call returns the property `SurveyGroup`.
-This information can be used to avoid sending respondents to a survey that is included in a survey group that contains a survey which they have previously  attempted.
-Buyers typically remove older surveys from the survey group over time as the lockout period ends and the respondent can then attempt new surveys once again.
+Fulcrum buyers place surveys in survey groups to avoid duplication across multiple surveys.
+Buyers may add or remove surveys from survey groups as their deduplication needs change.
+Suppliers should avoid sending the same respondent to all other survey in a survey group if that respondent previously attempted one of that group's surveys.
+The [Show an Allocated Survey](#get-show-an-allocated-survey) call returns the property `SurveyGroupExists`, which can be used to determine if the [List a Survey's Groups](#groups) call should be made for that survey.

-Below is recommended process to check and update survey groups every 5 minutes:
+Below is the recommended process to check and update survey groups every 10 minutes:

-1. Make the the [List Exchange Surveys](#get-list-exchange-surveys) and the [Show an Allocated Survey](#get-show-an-allocated-survey) calls
+1. Make the the [List Exchange Surveys](#get-list-exchange-surveys) and the [Show an Allocated Survey](#get-show-an-allocated-survey) calls.
-2. Check the property `SurveyGroupExists`. `0` or `1` indicates whether there is a survey group(s) associated with the survey. `0` represents `false` and `1` representing `true`.
+2. Check the `SurveyGroupExists` property. `0` or `1` indicates whether there is a survey group(s) associated with the survey, where `0` represents `false` and `1` represents `true`.
-3. If `SurveyGroupExists` = `0` then no additional steps are needed as the survey is not in a survey group
+3. If `SurveyGroupExists` = `0` then no additional steps are needed.
 4. If `SurveyGroupExists` = `1` then the survey is in a survey group and you should make the [List a Survey’s Groups](#groups) call for that survey.
-5. Add the groups's survey number(s) to your survey group table and continue to check that survey number until it is removed from the survey group—the response will be `null`.
+5. Store the `SurveyGroupID` to your survey groups table with every survey number returned in the `SurveyGroupSurveys` array.
+Remove or inactivate survey numbers not returned in that array for that `SurveyGroupID` from your survey groups table.
-6. Do not send the same respondent to any survey in that survey group until you get a `null` response for that survey.
+6. Do not send a respondent to more than one survey in each survey group.
+If a survey is removed from a survey group, you may begin sending respondents to other survey numbers remaining in that group.

-`SurveyGroup` and `SurveyGroupID` on the [List Exchange Surveys](#get-list-exchange-surveys) and the [Show an Allocated Survey](#get-show-an-allocated-survey) calls will now always return null as per June 25th changes.
-You should no longer use these fields.
+You should no longer use the `SurveyGroup` and `SurveyGroupID` properties returned on the [List Exchange Surveys](#get-list-exchange-surveys) and the [Show an Allocated Survey](#get-show-an-allocated-survey) calls.
+These fields will always return `null` per their removal on June 25, 2016.

 #### Recontacts
 Buyers often want to recontact respondents that have completed their surveys in order to ask follow-up questions.
 These surveys are known as recontact studies and have a `StudyTypeID` of 22 in Fulcrum.
 These studies are unique in that buyers will upload a list of PIDs that the supplier can then use to identify respondents that qualify for the opportunity.
 All recontact studies will have a unique Qualification, `PIDCheck`, that will terminate PID and supplier combinations that are not in the buyer's PID list.